 Protecting children from abuse and neglect is a crucial part of Save the Children’s work, both in Australia and overseas.
 But we know in order to conquer this issue, we must address the root causes and develop culturally appropriate solutions that meet the needs of the whole family.
 That’s why we run an Intensive Family Support Service to help parents with complex problems meet the emotional, developmental and physical needs of their children.

 Why providing family support is important

-By addressing these issues and helping parents and guardians to develop healthier coping strategies for their children, we can help ensure children aren’t exposed to abuse or neglect, and families can work towards becoming healthy, happy, safe and strong.
+By addressing these issues and helping parents and guardians to develop positive coping strategies and parenting skills, we can help reduce the risk of childhood neglect or abuse.

 54 reasons’ Intensive Family Support Services program